Laura Evans, Assistant Professor; Ph.D., Ohio State University. Museum studies; art museum education; auto-ethnography; narrative inquiry.

 The graduate Art Education program at the University of North Texas has a proven record of success by producing nearly half of the state's university-certified art educators.
 It also offers the state's only doctoral degree in Art Education.

 Our comprehensive curriculum examines global artistic production, relevant technologies, critical methods, learning theories and innovative approaches.
 This allows you to further your current knowledge of art education, learn new practices or prepare for a career in academia.

-The Department of Art Education and Art History administers course work leading to a Master of Arts degree or a Doctor of Philosophy degree in Art Education.
+The Department of Art Education and Art History offers course work leading to a Master of Arts or Doctor of Philosophy degree in Art Education.
 Each program provides flexibility to focus your studies on a particular interest area based on your career goals.

 At the master's level, degree tracks are available for:

 The doctoral Art Education program is individualized according to your interest and faculty expertise.
 In consultation with a faculty advisor and committee, Ph.D. candidates design original research projects that contribute to the theory and practice of art education in schools, museums and communities.

 Our students also collaborate with the North Texas Institute for Educators on the Visual Arts (NTIEVA), one of six regional centers known for excellence in visual arts education.